JohnsonManuel/Fixie/README.md

-# ClearFeed Landing Page
+# Fixie Platform

-A modern, responsive landing page that replicates the design and functionality of the ClearFeed website (https://clearfeed.ai/).
+A modern, responsive landing page for Fixie - an AI-powered IT support platform that resolves issues before they slow you down.

 ## Features

 - **Modern React Components**: Built with React 18 and TypeScript
 - **Responsive Design**: Mobile-first approach with CSS Grid and Flexbox
-- **Professional Styling**: Clean, modern UI similar to ClearFeed's design
+- **Professional Styling**: Clean, modern UI designed for IT support platforms
 - **Interactive Elements**: Hover effects, smooth transitions, and engaging animations
 - **SEO Optimized**: Proper meta tags and semantic HTML structure